NVIDIA/NVFlare/examples/README.md

 > **_NOTE:_** To run examples, please follow the instructions for [Installation](https://nvflare.readthedocs.io/en/main/quickstart.html) and any additional steps specified in the example readmes.

-## Quickstart
+## Getting started
-To get started with these examples, please follow the [Quickstart](https://nvflare.readthedocs.io/en/main/quickstart.html) in the NVIDIA FLARE Documentation.
+To get started with these examples, please follow the [Getting Started Guide](https://nvflare.readthedocs.io/en/main/getting_started.html) in the NVIDIA FLARE Documentation.
 This walks you through installation, creating a POC workspace, and deploying your first NVIDIA FLARE Application.
 The following examples will detail any additional requirements in their `requirements.txt`.

 ## Set up a virtual environment
 We recommend setting up a virtual environment before installing the dependencies of the examples.